jakob-bagterp/colorist-for-python/README.md

 print(f"I want both {Color.RED}colored and {Effect.BLINK}blinking{Effect.BLINK_OFF} text{Color.OFF} inside this paragraph")
 ```

-Similar to `Color.OFF` and `BrightColor.OFF`, remember to turn off an effect with the relevant reset option (e.g `Effect.BOLD_OFF`, `Effect.BOLD_OFF`, etc. or even just `Effect.ALL_OFF`) every time you want to revert back to the default terminal text style.
+Similar to `Color.OFF` and `BrightColor.OFF`, remember to turn off an effect with the relevant reset option (e.g `Effect.BOLD_OFF`, `Effect.BOLD_OFF`, etc. or even just `Effect.OFF`) every time you want to revert back to the default terminal text style.
 Otherwise the effect may spill over and into other terminal messages.

 ### Supported Effects
 | Effect           | Full Text Function       | Custom           | Reset                | Example    |